Sargodha Division

 Sargodha Division is an administrative division of Punjab province, Pakistan.
 Sargodha city is the capital of the division.
-According to the 2017 Census of Pakistan, the total population of the division was 8.18 million.
 Divisions are the third tier of government below the federal and provincial levels.

-In 2000, local government reforms abolished administrative divisions and raised the districts to become the new third tier of government.
-But in 2008, the division system was restored again.
+In 2000, local government reforms abolished administrative divisions and raised the districts to the new third tier of government.
+But in 2008, the division system was revived after the restoration of democratic government system.

-Districts

-It consists of the following districts:

 Demographics

+Population

-According to 2017 census, Sargodha division had a population of 8,381,499, which included 4,120,223 males and 4,046,036 females.
+According to 2023 census, Sargodha division had a population of 9,591,275, roughly equal to the population of Sweden or the US state of Michigan.
+The literacy rate across the division stands at 63.19%, with males at 73.36% and females at 52.65%.

-Sargodha division constitutes 70 Hindus, 8,074,474 Muslims, 84,447 Christians, 7,698 Ahmadis followed by 117 scheduled castes and 231 others.
+Geography

+Sargodha division shares borders with Gujrat, Mianwali, Rawalpindi and Faisalabad divisions.